DJing Discussion

 Quote:

-correction: i use butter rugs without the sheet underneath
+correction: i use butter rugs without the sheet underneathokay, have you replaced them yet? just curious

 my setup is height at a lil over 3. weight 2.2. antiskate 2.2.
 I use 1200 mk5's with flying carpets and dr.suziki mix edition slipmats.
 Used sickmats with flying carpets before those.
 Slipmats do hold up for a long time.
 The flying carpets are the secret.
 I do use a headshell weight that came with my technics i think they are a gram.
 Frosted plates have the butterrugs and flying carpets together.
 Preety good product if u have trouble fing the flying carpets by themselves.
 Im also fairly certain you want your antiskate to be the same number as your weight.